socadk/design-practice-repository/artifact-templates/SDPR-RefinedEndpointList.md

 A few examples of tools include:

 * The Freemarker generator in the [MDSL tools](https://microservice-api-patterns.github.io/MDSL-Specification/tools) can generate Markdown reports formatted according to the above suggestions for RELs.
-* SwaggerHub and its competitors support Open API; SoapUI supports both WSDL/XML schema and RESTful HTTP.
+* SwaggerHub and its competitors support OpenAPI; SoapUI supports both WSDL/XML schema and RESTful HTTP.
 A REL provides the input to technology-specific API design and implementation within such tools.
 * [JHipster](https://www.jhipster.tech/doing-api-first-development/) can be used to quickly turn OpenAPI specifications into Spring Boot applications.

 <!-- TODO cover JSON-API (see MAP and survey) -->